tupol/spark-utils-demos/README.md

 target/scala-2.11/spark-utils-demos-assembly.jar \
 RecordsCount01.input.path="README.md"
 ```
-We should see in the logs and exception like the following:
+We should see in the logs an exception like the following:
 ```
 ...
 2019-01-28 07:28:27 ERROR RecordsCount01:75 - RecordsCount01: Job failed.